 Horizontal Analysis

-This method evaluates a series of financial numbers over time to determine whether the numbers are improving or declining.
 For example, you can compare a company’s earnings this year to the previous year to see if it is doing better or worse over time.
 Today, computers can help perform this more quickly and accurately.

 Vertical Analysis

-In this method, financial figures are analyzed as a percentage of a larger number.
 For example, you can compare each expense to the total amount of money to see what percentage goes towards each category.
 Technology has made this process even easier by comparing numbers with other companies.

 Ratio Analysis